omoyal/workshop_openshift_infrastructure/Day2_B.md

 Welcome back, Admin!
 Our `mapit` application from Lab 1 is running great inside the `app-management` project.
 However, right now, it’s wide open, and if the pod restarts, any data inside it is wiped out.

-Today, we will secure the project, learn how OpenShift manages cluster identities, and attach persistent storage to our app.
+Today, we will secure the project, learn how OpenShift manages cluster identities, and attach persistent storage to our app—all using the updated, unified OpenShift 4.20 console.

 ---